 Everything you see on the screen in Loving Vincent is painted by hand.
 This is in contrast to Snow White where you see a movement that started off as pencil, then became ink, and then coloured in.

 Creating the movement only with brushes and oil paints is different from first tracing and then meticulously colouring in an outline.

 Snow white was made up of many elements that were hand-painted (over 200,000 elements on cels and also hand-painted backgrounds), but it wasn’t painting animation, and it wasn’t only painted- it was drawn, it was inked, it was combined in a rostrum camera.

 At all times in Loving Vincent, you are seeing a single canvas that has been hand-painted.

 In terms of what to call our film.
 I believe it is the first fully painted feature film.
 Rotoscoping or not rotoscoping

-1. We shot live action material.
-About 80% against green screen and 20% against sets.
+1. We shot live-action material.
+About 80% against a green screen and 20% against sets.

-2. We composited live action material with matte paintings which our painting created in the computer, mainly in photoshop
+2. We composited live-action material with matte paintings which our painting created on the computer, mainly in photoshop

 4. These reference materials were then the basis for the painting animators to do their shots.